 Many of my first customers sent letters with their orders.
 I remember one letter in particular.
 It began, “Dear Sirs.”
 That gave me a good chuckle.
 Apparently this gentleman had the idea that I was operating out of a storefront with a phone, a computer and a semblance of some business savvy.
 What he didn’t know was that I lived in a cabin with no phone, running water or electricity.
 My standard business attire was three layers on top and thermal pants on the bottom.
 I faithfully responded to those who wrote letters and informed this gentleman that the only way to contact me was through the mail.
 Letters continued to accompany his orders over the years with fond remembrances of his favorite hymns.

 A decade later, a move to the Midwest, followed by the adoption of four sibling brothers found me scrambling to get orders out to patrons in a timely fashion.

 I entertained the idea of closing up shop.
 My dad wasn’t keen on that idea and offered to run the business for me, which he’s been doing splendidly for the past 16 years.
 With Dad at the helm, I had no intention of taking the reins back.

 That is, until Mom was struck with cancer.

 We all have defining moments in life—moments that cause you to stop and reevaluate everything.
 A two-month stay with Mom on hospice became my ‘defining moment.’

 Mom participated for as long as she could speak and when she lost that ability, she hummed.
-And when she lost that ability, I’m certain she heard us and the many visitors who sang her hymns, up to the very end.
+And when she lost that ability, I’m certain she heard us and the many visitors who sang hymns when they visited, up to the very end.
 It is the words of hymns that carried us through the surreal chapter of accompanying her straight up to the gates of heaven.
 It was the words of hymns that made it impossible to feel perpetually sad:

 “ Thanks to Thee, O Christ victorious!